API Print Service

 2. Enter the information for your certificate using one of the following options:

-1. Path to Certificate: Enter the file path to where your .pem and .key files are stored on the Service Client.
+1. Path to Certificate: Enter the file path to where your .pem and .key files are stored on the Service Agent.

 Path to certificate option in the Output Automation tab